Regulations - 7. Parking Permits

 BOARD OF REGENTS: Valid in all color zones.
 Issued by Board of Regents.

-RETIREE: Valid in all Gold, Blue, Red, Yellow, and Park & Ride lots.
+RETIREE: Valid in all Gold, Blue, Red, and Yellow lots.
 Not valid in any University Housing zone.
 A retiree ID card must be presented to obtain Retiree permit, subject to verification of not having returned to active employment status.
-Retirees may obtain Park & Ride permit free of charge.
+Retirees may obtain a permit for lot 302 free of charge.

-GOLD: Valid in all Gold, Blue, Red, Yellow, Park & Ride, and University Housing lots, except Alumni Place.
+GOLD: Valid in all Gold, Blue, Red, Yellow, and University Housing lots, except Alumni Place.

-BLUE: Valid in all Blue, Red, Yellow, Park & Ride, and University Housing lots, except Alumni Place.
+BLUE: Valid in all Blue, Red, Yellow, and University Housing lots, except Alumni Place.

-RED: Valid in all Red, Yellow, Park & Ride, and University Housing lots, except Alumni Place.
+RED: Valid in all Red, Yellow, and University Housing lots, except Alumni Place.

 STAFF CARPOOL: Two or more faculty or staff may form a carpool.
 Eligible for highest color zone eligibility of members.
 Detailed information and application form.